Quantum-rigid random quantum graphs: Generic operator systems

 Before turning to the proof of our main result (\Cref{th:dn23}), we outline its structure.
 The main inductive step will be presented in \Cref{pr:ind.stp}.
 Using it and \Cref{th:dn1n2} will reduce proving to a number of small cases, which will be covered in \Cref{subsec:small.case} (see \Cref{sec:comp.alg} for an alternative approach using computer verification).

-Let $\cS \le M_n$ be an operator system.
-The \emph{reflexive complement} $\cS^\perp$ of $\cS$ is defined as follows: we take take its traceless part (i.e. the orthogonal complement of the unit), then the orthogonal complement inside the space of traceless matrices, and finally add the unit.
-The notion of the reflexive complement is needed for the formulation of the next lemma (analogue of \cite[Lemma 3.11]{zbMATH07502493}) which will be used frequently. \begin{lemma} Let $\cS \le M_n$ be an operator system and let $\cS^{\perp}$ be its \emph{reflexive complement}, we take take its traceless part (i.e. the orthogonal complement of the unit), then the orthogonal complement inside the space of traceless matrices, and finally add the unit.
+We will frequently need the following lemma (analogue of \cite[Lemma 3.11]{zbMATH07502493}). \begin{lemma} Let $\cS \le M_n$ be an operator system and let $\cS^{\perp}$ be its \emph{reflexive complement}, we take take its traceless part (i.e. the orthogonal complement of the unit), then the orthogonal complement inside the space of traceless matrices, and finally add the unit.
 Then $\Qut(\cS \le M_n) \simeq \Qut(\cS^{\perp} \le M_n)$.
 In particular $\tensor*[_n]{\cat{qRig}}{_d} \leftrightarrow \tensor*[_n]{\cat{qRig}}{_{n^2-d-1}}$. \end{lemma} \begin{proof} The action of the quantum automorphism group preserves the unit and the inner product, hence also orthogonal complement.
 The conclusion easily follows. \end{proof}

 We will now present the following proposition, in whose proof we show, how the main theorem follows from small cases and it motivates the results we state next.

 \begin{proposition} We have

 \end{proposition} \begin{proof} \Cref{th:dn1n2} ensures that $\tensor*[_3]{\cat{qRig}}{_{2}}$ and $\tensor*[_4]{\cat{qRig}}{_{\{2\ldots 6\}}}$ hold, and the hypothesis together with the symmetry